Dr Richard Newland needs little introduction, he is one of the most successful smaller National Hunt Trainers in the UK.

 After a season as pupil assistant for trainer Paul Nicholls, Jamie then worked for three seasons as assistant trainer and amateur jockey to Nicky Henderson.
 Jamie rode in the region of 100 winners, including “First Love” for Her Majesty the Queen.
 Jamie started his own training career in 2008.
 Three years later and with 20 winners in the bag, a move to Folly House stables in Lambourn took place.

 With the outstanding Lambourn facilities on his doorstep Jamie has wasted no time in making a name for himself.
 Present View won the Rewards4Racing novice chase at the Cheltenham Festival.
-Horses such as Scorpion Sid & Fact Of The Matter are current big race contenders for this successful yard.
+Horses such as Pacify & Fact Of The Matter are current big race contenders for this successful yard.

 The winners keep flowing from Folly house with previous totals surpassed each season.